laurenjohnston/SNA.2025.Project/README.md

 > - Friends offer more support for “hanging out.”
 > - Family members offer more support in financial, comfort, and advice categories

-## Hyphothesis 2
+## HYPOTHESIS 2
-Students who list more ‘Friend’ alter ids are more socially embedded in the network and have a higher centrality.
+> Students who list more ‘Friend’ alter ids are more socially embedded in the network and have a higher centrality.
 <img width="321" alt="Screenshot 2568-05-01 at 11 10 48" src="https://github.com/user-attachments/assets/95cd0470-136a-43ec-bb79-58079483e3c7" /> <img width="324" alt="Screenshot 2568-05-01 at 11 10 58" src="https://github.com/user-attachments/assets/d1964ec1-88e7-4d74-b896-012796273ea6" />

 Each node represents a student